 Ancient knowledge regarding the process of dyeing wools using natural materials, until recently, was rapidly vanishing from indigenous Andean culture.
 Over the last 100 years, while weaving traditions continued, people preferred to use brightly colored synthetic wools and yarns bought in the market.
-Today, when indigenous women weave for their families, they still tend to use synthetic material, because it's easier.
-Also synthetics offer much more intense shades of colour, such as florescent red, which is very popular in the personal clothing of indigenous Andean people.
+Today, when indigenous women weave for their families, they still tend to use synthetic material, because it’s less time-consuming and offers much more intense shades of colour, such as fluorescent red, which is very popular in the personal clothing of indigenous Andean people.
 To them, brighter is better in their own clothing, which is one of the main reasons why natural dyes had nearly faded into history.

-Various capacitacion projects, plus the demand created by foreign tourists for 'natural' handmade products, has meant that the people are now placing much greater importance on the use of natural dyes, and the preservation of their ancient traditional skills.
+The demand created by foreign tourists for ‘natural’ handmade products, has meant that people are now placing much greater importance on the use of natural dyes and the preservation of their ancient traditional skills.
 They now reserve their naturally dyed animal fiber for market.

-The spun yarns will be boiled for varying periods, depending on the dying material or mix of materials, and the colour desired.
-Often fixers, such as salt or urine are necessary to create colour fastness, alter hues, or intensify colour saturation.
+The spun yarns will be boiled for varying periods, depending on the dyeing material or mix of materials, and the colour desired.
+Often fixatives, such as mineral salts or urine are necessary to create colour fastness, alter hues, or intensify colour saturation.
 After the yarns have dried, they are re-spun, plied, and/or made into balls of yarn ready for weaving.

-While it is generally accepted that natural dyes are better for human health and the environment, we recognize that there is still a need for more complete and comprehensive research into the environmental impact of these natural dyes an processes.
+While it is generally accepted that natural dyes are better for human health and the environment, we recognize that there is still a need for more complete and comprehensive research into the environmental impact of these natural dyes and processes.
 Threads of Peru hopes to organize, fund, and/or participate in such research in the near future.
-Please contact us if this subject is of interest to you.

 Red is a very important colour to the Andean people.
 Since ancient times, red has been the brightest and most highly-saturated colour that could be produced with natural dyes.
-This fact coupled with the peoples' innate love for bright colour has led to red playing a dominant role in the palate of Andean cloth.
+This fact, coupled with the peoples’ innate love for bright colour, has led to red playing a dominant role in the palette of traditional Andean cloth.

 Watch as the cochineal is crushed.